 All applicants for graduate study at George Mason University must meet the admission standards specified in the Admission chapter of the University Catalog.

 You are responsible for submitting all required application materials by the posted deadline.
 Review your program's Admissions Requirements and Deadlines before you begin your application.
-You can also visit our Grad Admissions FAQs page for helpful hints on how best to prepare your transcripts and other Admissions materials.
+You can also visit our Grad Admissions page for helpful hints on how best to prepare your transcripts and other Admissions materials.

 The fall graduate degree seeking application opens September 15.